Introducing StealthAUDIT 11.5! Complete your cloud security puzzle. LEARN MORE

 Example of Sysmon 13 Detecting Process Herpaderping

-Now let’s test our configuration using jxy-s’ herpaderping technique found here.
-From our earlier example, let’s execute Mimikatz under the guise of Google Chrome’s process (chrome.exe).
+First, we’ll use the process herpaderping technique found here to execute Mimikatz under the guise of Google Chrome’s process (chrome.exe).

 >> ProcessHerpaderping.exe mimikatz.exe "\Program Files\Google\Chrome\Application\chrome.exe"

-However, thanks to our Sysmon 13 configuration we immediately detected this malicious activity:
+However, thanks to our Sysmon 13 configuration, we immediately detected this malicious activity:

 >> Sysmon.exe -u